Anthrocon/www/content/Venue/shuttle-buses/index.md

 # Shuttle Buses for Anthrocon Hotels

-Shuttle bus service for partnered Anthrocon hotels starts at 8 AM from Thursday, July 4 to Sunday, July 7, and ends 3 AM the following morning.
-It will end on 11:59 PM on Sunday evening.
+Shuttle bus service for partnered Anthrocon hotels starts at 8 AM from Thursday July 3 to Sunday July 6, and ends at 3 AM the following morning.
+It will end at 11:59 PM on Sunday evening.

 {{< center >}}[Important Notes and Updates](#important-notes-and-updates) - [Routes & Stops Schedules](#shuttle-routes-and-schedules){{< /center >}}

-## Important notes and updates
+## Important Notes and Updates

-- The **Convention Center stop** is located on 10 Street underneath the convention center on the East Lobby side.
+- The **convention center stop** is located on 10 Street underneath the convention center on the East Lobby side.
 Signage will indicate where passengers are dropped off and picked up.
-- There is **no shuttle bus service for the** **Westin**, **Courtyard**, **Drury**, or **AC Hotel** as they are directly in proximity of the convention center.
+- There is **no shuttle bus service for the Westin**, **Courtyard**, **Drury**, or **AC Hotel** as they are directly in proximity of the convention center.
-- **On Thursday July 4**, due to road closures for the holiday, attendees staying at the Wyndham Grand and taking the Green “Riverfront” Line will have their stop relocated to Stanwix street for the day (one block away).
-The shuttle will go back to picking up and dropping off in front of the hotel for the remainder of the weekend.
-- **On Saturday July 6**, due to road closures for the parade and Block Party, the drop-off stop will move to the West side of 10 Street on Fort Duquesne Blvd.
-The pick-up stop will be on the East side of 10 Street on Fort Duquesne Blvd.
-Signs will be available to help mark the locations.
+- **On Saturday July 5**, the drop-off stop will move to the west side of 10 Street on Fort Duquesne Blvd to accommodate road closures.
+The pickup stop will be on the east side of 10 Street on Fort Duquesne Blvd.
+Signs will be in place to help mark the locations.
-- **Buses will come** **every 20-30 minutes** for hotels within downtown and **every 45 minutes** for North Shore and South Shore hotels, depending on route and traffic conditions.
+- **Buses will come every 20-30 minutes** for hotels within downtown and **every 45 minutes** for North Shore and South Shore hotels, depending on route and traffic conditions.
 - **If a shuttle bus is full**, it will NOT stop until passengers offload.
-- **If a wheelchair-accessible bus is required**, please phone [+1 412-442-4771](tel:+1-412-442-4771) at least 1 hour in advance.

-## Shuttle Routes And Schedules
+## Shuttle Routes and Schedules

 {{< center >}}Please note that the hotels below are confirmed to have shuttle service, but specific routes may be subject to change.
-Routes will be finalized by July 1, 2024.{{< /center >}}
+Routes will be finalized by July 1, 2025.{{< /center >}}

-{{< details "Arena District (Blue) - Cambria, Doubletree, Kimpton Hotel Monaco, Marriott City, Omni" >}}
+{{< details "Arena District (Blue) — Cambria, Doubletree, Kimpton Hotel Monaco, Marriott City, Omni" >}}
-**Time**: Starts at approximately 8 AM every day, ends at 3 AM on Friday/Saturday/Sunday and ends at 11:59 PM on Sunday evening.
+**Time:** Starts at approximately 8 AM every day, ends at 3 AM on Friday/Saturday/Sunday and ends at 11:59 PM on Sunday evening.

-**Frequency**: Buses will arrive at each hotel approximately every 20 minutes.
+**Frequency:** Buses will arrive at each hotel approximately every 20 minutes.

-**Pick up notes**:
+**Pick up notes:**

 - Omni and Kimpton shuttle stop will be at the Hotel Monaco corner of 6 St and William Penn Pl
 - Cambria and Marriott City guests will need to use the Doubletree’s bus stop
 {{< /details >}}

-{{< details "Market District (Purple) - EVEN, Embassy, Hilton Garden Inn" >}}
+{{< details "Market District (Purple) — EVEN, Embassy, Hilton Garden Inn" >}}
-**Time**: Starts at approximately 8 AM every day, ends at 3 AM on Friday/Saturday/Sunday and ends at 11:59 PM on Sunday evening.
+**Time:** Starts at approximately 8 AM every day, ends at 3 AM on Friday/Saturday/Sunday and ends at 11:59 PM on Sunday evening.

-**Frequency**: Buses will arrive at each hotel approximately every 15-20 minutes.
+**Frequency:** Buses will arrive at each hotel approximately every 15-20 minutes.

-**Pick up notes**:
+**Pick up notes:**

-- Hilton Garden Inn picks up across the street on Forbes Ave, at the corner of Wood St.
+- Hilton Garden Inn picks up across the street on Forbes Ave at the corner of Wood St.
 - EVEN Hotel picks up at the corner of Forbes Ave and Cherry Way
 - Embassy Suites picks up near the hotel entrance
 {{< /details >}}

-{{< details "North Shore (Yellow) - Hyatt Place, Holiday Inn North Shore, Residence Inn" >}}
+{{< details "North Shore (Yellow) — Holiday Inn North Shore, Residence Inn" >}}
-**Time**: Starts at approximately 8 AM every day, ends at 3 AM on Friday/Saturday/Sunday and ends at 11:59 PM on Sunday evening.
+**Time:** Starts at approximately 8 AM every day, ends at 3 AM on Friday/Saturday/Sunday and ends at 11:59 PM on Sunday evening.

-**Frequency**: Buses will arrive at each hotel approximately every 45 minutes.
+**Frequency:** Buses will arrive at each hotel approximately every 45 minutes.

-**Pick up notes**: Buses will attempt to pick up passengers near the front entrance of hotels.
+**Pick up notes:** Buses will attempt to pick up passengers near the front entrance of hotels.
 {{< /details >}}

-{{< details "Riverfront Line (Green) - Wyndham, Renaissance" >}}
+{{< details "Riverfront Line (Green) — Wyndham, Renaissance" >}}
-**Time**: Starts at approximately 8 AM every day, ends at 3 AM on Friday/Saturday/Sunday and ends at 11:59 PM on Sunday evening.
+**Time:** Starts at approximately 8 AM every day, ends at 3 AM on Friday/Saturday/Sunday and ends at 11:59 PM on Sunday evening.

-**Frequency**: Buses will arrive at each hotel approximately every 15-20 minutes.
+**Frequency:** Buses will arrive at each hotel approximately every 15-20 minutes.

-**Pick up notes**:
+**Pick up notes:**

 - Wyndham pick up will be on Commonwealth Pl in front of the main entrance
 - Renaissance pick up will be at the corner of Ft.
 Duquesne Blvd and 6 Street
 {{< /details >}}

-{{< details "South Shore (Orange) - Fairfield, Joinery, Sheraton Station Square" >}}
+{{< details "South Shore (Orange) — Fairfield, Joinery, Sheraton Station Square" >}}
-**Time**: Starts at approximately 8 AM every day, ends at 3 AM on Friday/Saturday/Sunday and ends at 11:59 PM on Sunday evening.
+**Time:** Starts at approximately 8 AM every day, ends at 3 AM on Friday/Saturday/Sunday and ends at 11:59 PM on Sunday evening.

-**Frequency**: Buses will arrive at each hotel approximately every 45 minutes.
+**Frequency:** Buses will arrive at each hotel approximately every 45 minutes.

-**Pick up notes**: Buses will attempt to pick up passengers near the front entrance of hotels.
+**Pick up notes:** Buses will attempt to pick up passengers near the front entrance of hotels.
 {{< /details >}}

-{{< details "Strip District (Red) - Hampton, Homewood" >}}
+{{< details "Strip District (Red) — Hampton, Homewood" >}}
-**Time**: Starts at approximately 8 AM every day, ends at 3 AM on Friday/Saturday/Sunday and ends at 11:59 PM on Sunday evening.
+**Time:** Starts at approximately 8 AM every day, ends at 3 AM on Friday/Saturday/Sunday and ends at 11:59 PM on Sunday evening.

-**Frequency**: Buses will arrive at each hotel approximately every 20 minutes.
+**Frequency:** Buses will arrive at each hotel approximately every 20 minutes.

-**Pick up notes**: Buses will attempt to pick up passengers near the front entrance of hotels.
+**Pick up notes:** Buses will attempt to pick up passengers near the front entrance of hotels.
 {{< /details >}}